 2021-05-19 Virtual College Tours University of Pennsylvania

-Hi, everyone.
-Welcome to the college advisor, virtual college tour of the university of Pennsylvania.
-To orient everyone with the webinars timing, we’ll start off with the presentation.
-Then answer your questions in a live Q and a on the sidebar.
-You can download our slides and you can start submitting questions now in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to the CollegeAdvisor’s, Virtual College Tours University of Pennsylvania.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now let’s meet our panelists.